Kezyma/Root-Builder/readme.md

 #### usvfsmode (default: false)
 Requires autobuild to be enabled.

-If enabled, instead of copying files to and from the game folder, RootBuilder will utilise Mod Organizer's usvfs to handle root files.
+If enabled, instead of copying files to and from the game folder, Root Builder will utilise Mod Organizer's usvfs to handle root files.
 This will only work with autobuild since it is handled when you launch an application through Mod Organizer.
 Do not attempt to manually build, sync or clear when using this mode.
 Make sure to run a clear before enabling/disabling this setting or unintentional results may occur.

 Please note, this does not work with all game and mod combinations.

 #### linkmode (default: false)
 Requires usvfsmode and autobuild to be enabled.

-If enabled, on top of using usvfs, RootBuilder will create links in the game folder pointing to specific mod root files.
+If enabled, on top of using usvfs, Root Builder will create links in the game folder pointing to specific mod root files.
 This can improve the compatibility of usvfs mode.

 Please note, this does not work with all game and mod combinations.